 Opinions are a dime a dozen, and they change at the drop of a hat.
 Some people’s opinions matter, but most do not.
-If you’re like most people, including myself, you think too much about what others think.
-This leads to unhappiness because we can’t control what others think, and even when we can, it takes an enormous amount of energy.
-To the extent we are successful at people-pleasing, the more we lose touch with what really matters to us.
+If you’re like most people, including myself, you meditate too much on what others think.
+This leads to unhappiness because we can’t control what others think, and even when we can, it takes an enormous outlay of energy.
+To the extent we are successful at people-pleasing, we lose touch with what intrinsically matters to us.

-Check out the the complete video and transcript down below, as well as other content from Charisma on Command, one of YouTube’s finest.
-In the mean time, here is a fascinating excerpt from the New Testament that tells you everything you need to know about opinions.
+Check out the complete video and transcript down below, as well as other content from Charisma on Command, one of YouTube’s finest.
+In the mean time, here is a famous excerpt from the New Testament that tells you everything you need to know about human opinions.

 When Paul had gathered a bundle of sticks and put them on the fire, a viper came out because of the heat and fastened on his hand.
 When the native people saw the creature hanging from his hand, they said to one another, “No doubt this man is a murderer.
 Though he has escaped from the sea, Justice has not allowed him to live.”
 He, however, shook off the creature into the fire and suffered no harm.
 They were waiting for him to swell up or suddenly fall down dead.
 But when they had waited a long time and saw no misfortune come to him, they changed their minds and said that he was a god.Acts 28:3-6 (The Fickleness of Opinion)